 Frequently Asked Questions

-1. How to submit supporting information or evidence?
+1. How does my organization submit supporting information or evidence?

-We will only review evidence that is included in the GBM 2025 Evidence document.
-Any extra files will be disregarded; so please make sure all your evidence is included in the GBM 2025 Evidence document.
+We will only review evidence that is submitted through the Global Benchmark 2026 online platform.
+Any extra files will be disregarded; so please make sure all your evidence uploaded before you submit your survey.

-2. How much detail do you need to provide as evidence?
+2. How much detail does my organization need to provide as evidence?

 Your evidence should be brief and specific to the question and item.
 A snippet of a file is preferred to an entire document, and please indicate through highlighting etc. where the key information is to be found.
 Providing a large amount of text or information can impede evaluation and increase the chance that the specific evidence may not be completely evaluated.